-Policy/Practice Possible Actions Area Addressing The research identified some important gaps in delivery that could be further assessed and address Gaps in the going forward.
-Some suggested areas include the following: Delivery of • MNREGA: (i) improve access to job cards within 15 days; (ii) improve the number of people MNREGA and accessing work within 15 days; (iii) taking measures to ensure that people work the full NRHM mandated 100 days; and, (iv) raising people's awareness of key provisions within the scheme, such as awareness of the unemployment allowance. • NRHM: (i) make greater progress on infant and maternal health, such as through ensuring greater field staff and trained attendants for home deliveries; and, (ii) ensuring greater awareness of and access to sub-provisions under NRHM such as the health insurance, clinic day and village health and nutrition day.
-Building Given lack of buy-in to formal mechanisms, some measures might include: Greater Trust Given fack of buy-in to formal mechanisms, some measures might merude: in the Formal Shorter Term System of Options: (i) demonstrate and popularize - through public outreach - the benefits and successes Delivery of the formal delivery mechanisms, to build greater trust in the system; and, (ii) raise people's awareness of the benefits of engaging with formal oversight and accountability mechanisms.
-Medium/Longer Term • Greater formal devolution of powers and resources to the level of the village could further strengthen the state's objectives of implementing welfare and development activities without disrupting traditional customs. • Further empowering local village councils to improve service delivery planning, management and delivery may be desirable.
+Policy/Practice Possible Actions Area Addressing Gaps in the The research identified some important gaps in delivery that could be further assessed and address going forward.
+Some suggested areas include the following: Delivery of MNREGA and NRHM • MNREGA: (i) improve access to job cards within 15 days; (ii) improve the number of people accessing work within 15 days; (iii) taking measures to ensure that people work the full mandated 100 days; and, (iv) raising people's awareness of key provisions within the scheme, such as awareness of the unemployment allowance. • NRHM: (i) make greater progress on infant and maternal health, such as through ensuring greater field staff and trained attendants for home deliveries; and, (ii) ensuring greater awareness of and access to sub-provisions under NRHM such as the health insurance, clinic day and village health and nutrition day.
+Building Given lack of buy-in to formal mechanisms, some measures might include: Greater Trust in the Formal Shorter Term System of Delivery • Options: (i) demonstrate and popularize - through public outreach - the benefits and successes of the formal delivery mechanisms, to build greater trust in the system; and, (ii) raise people's awareness of the benefits of engaging with formal oversight and accountability mechanisms.
+Medium/Longer Term Greater formal devolution of powers and resources to the level of the village could further strengthen the state's objectives of implementing welfare and development activities without disrupting traditional customs. • Further empowering local village councils to improve service delivery planning, management and delivery may be desirable.
 Improving Engagement with citizens could be strengthened in ways that respond to local cultures.
-This could Information help build citizen trust, improve delivery and harness synergies between formal and informal: Outreach and • Strengthen grassroots information provision, especially where there is low awareness.
-This Two-Way Communication would need to leverage citizens' preferred norms and channels for accessing information (such Communication as via face-to-face meetings with the village headman, or during the village council). • Introduce mechanisms to collect citizens' expectations and satisfaction.
+This could Information help build citizen trust, improve delivery and harness synergies between formal and informal: Outreach and Two-Way • Strengthen grassroots information provision, especially where there is low awareness.
+This Communication would need to leverage citizens' preferred norms and channels for accessing information (such as via face-to-face meetings with the village headman, or during the village council).
+Introduce mechanisms to collect citizens' expectations and satisfaction.
 There is a gap in knowledge in the state on how citizens really think and act on the ground.
-This could take different forms: (i) periodic perceptions/satisfaction surveys; (ii) localized citizen scorecards; or (iii) strengthening Management Information Systems to collect regular feedback.
-Harness Experience suggests that informal and formal institutions can be combined into 'practical Informal hybrids' that can improve service delivery and development outcomes.
-Some steps to do Institutions: this could include: Foster Build on what is already working on the ground.
-This may include: (i) further harness Practical • Build on what is already working on the ground.
-This may include.
-(1) further namess village council in service delivery programs by expanding its role in decision-making Hybrids and resource management; or, (ii) strengthen hybrid mechanisms for accountability, 11 yor ius such as integrating certain principles of the social audit into village council meetings. • Build effectiveness of 'bridging' institutions - such as MIG - to bring together different entry formel/informal, public/private divide to build trust and solve different actors from formal/informal, public/private divide to build trust and solve service delivery problems. • Create incentives for practical hybrids: allocate adequate funds for bearing transaction costs of local problem-solving, rather than funding inputs and outputs; (ii) use 'results- based' approaches to incentivize results but not determine the top-down solutions for getting there.
+This could take different forms: (i) periodic perceptions/satisfaction surveys; (ii) localized citizen scorecards; 11 or (iii) strengthening Management Information Systems to collect regular feedback.
+Harness Experience suggests that informal and formal institutions can be combined into 'practical hybrids' that can improve service delivery and development outcomes.
+Some steps to do Informal Institutions: this could include: Foster Build on what is already working on the ground.
+This may include: (i) further harness Practical village council in service delivery programs by expanding its role in decision-making Hybrids and resource management; or, (ii) strengthen hybrid mechanisms for accountability, such as integrating certain principles of the social audit into village council meetings. • Build effectiveness of 'bridging' institutions - such as MIG - to bring together different actors from formal/informal, public/private divide to build trust and solve service delivery problems. • Create incentives for practical hybrids: allocate adequate funds for bearing transaction costs of local problem-solving, rather than funding inputs and outputs; (ii) use 'results- based' approaches to incentivize results but not determine the top-down solutions for getting there. gouing more.